Chart Color Schemes

 Recent residential development output has been above average within Ryde - North when compared nationally

-Ryde - North averaged approximately 138 new dwelling approvals annually over the past five financial years, from FY21 to FY25, with a total of 692 homes approved during this period.
-In FY26, up to May, 58 dwellings have been approved.
-The average number of new residents per year arriving for each new home approved was around 0.3 over the past five financial years.
+Ryde - North has averaged approximately 138 new dwelling approvals annually over the past five financial years, from FY2021 to FY2025, with a total of 692 homes approved during this period.
+In FY2026 up to June, 69 dwellings have been approved.
+On average, 0.3 new residents per year have arrived for each new home over the past five financial years.

-This suggests that new construction has been matching or outpacing demand, providing more options for buyers and potentially facilitating population growth beyond current expectations.
+This pace of new construction is meeting or exceeding demand, providing more housing options and potentially facilitating population growth beyond current projections.
 The average expected construction cost value of new properties is $522,000, indicating that developers are targeting the premium market segment with higher-end properties.
-In FY26 up to May, $6.4 million in commercial approvals have been registered, reflecting the area's predominantly residential character.
-Compared to Greater Sydney, Ryde - North has approximately two-thirds the rate of new dwelling approvals per person and ranks among the 78th percentile nationally when measured against other areas assessed.
-The new building activity in Ryde - North shows a significant skew towards compact living, with 29.0% detached dwellings and 71.0% attached dwellings.
+In FY2026 up to June, $6.4 million in commercial approvals have been registered, suggesting the area's residential character.
+Compared to Greater Sydney, Ryde - North has approximately two-thirds the rate of new dwelling approvals per person and ranks among the 78th percentile of areas assessed nationally.
+The building activity shows a skew towards compact living, with 29.0% detached dwellings and 71.0% attached dwellings.

-This shift from the current housing mix of 48.0% houses reflects reduced availability of development sites and addresses shifting lifestyle demands and affordability requirements.
-It offers affordable entry pathways, attracting downsizers, investors, and first-time purchasers.
-With around 148 people per dwelling approval, Ryde - North exhibits characteristics of a low density area.
-Population forecasts indicate that Ryde - North will gain approximately 2,440 residents by 2041.
+This trend offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers, reflecting a considerable shift from the current housing mix of 48.0% houses.
+With around 148 people per dwelling approval, Ryde - North exhibits characteristics of a low-density area.
+According to the latest AreaSearch quarterly estimate, the area is projected to gain approximately 2,440 residents by 2041.
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development